 - A completed medical health history form.
 This medical history is required of students who are (1) entering CTS for the first time, (2) returning after an absence of one year, or (3) who have previously attended other CTS academic programs but are entering regular seminary classes for the first time.
 Proof of health insurance is required of all students.

 - A mastery of the English language is crucial for successful completion of the academic programs at Continental.
-Therefore, students whose first language is not English must submit acceptable test scores from one of several available English proficiency exams.
+Therefore, students whose first language is not English may be asked to take English proficiency exams if language deficiency is shown.
 The Admissions Office will instruct applicants which English exam they must successfully complete.

 Transfer students are accepted from other colleges / seminaries / universities based on transcripts, satisfactory conduct records, and a clear financial record.
 All transcripts from colleges / seminaries / universities are required.
 Transfer students must also submit a reference form completed by the Dean of Students or equivalent at the last college / seminary / university most recently attended.
 Transfer students must take all applicable entrance examinations.